digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 #### The system must enable the managed disposal of content

 A takedown or copyright request may require the complete removal of content down to the OCFL level.
+A whole OCFL object may be reasonably straightforward to remove, but it is far more complicated to remove a file within an OCFL object _and all its version history_.

+This is a very rare event.
+Usually the action would be to change the access conditions on an individual file, or group of files, which is a matter of editing metadata and creating a new version.
+The upstream asset delivery services would change access according to the changed policy.

 #### The system must restrict any actions to manage digital content to those with authorised user login and/or user roles